Graves Disease and Anxiety

 “The greatest prison people live in, is the fear of what other people think.”

 Are you living with Graves Disease and anxiety?
 Comment below if you’d like to share your experience.
-You can also join my FACEBOOK GROUP to get support and chat with fellow Gravesters.
+You can also join my FACEBOOK GROUP to get the support of chatting with fellow Gravesters.

 Disclaimer: This post is based on my own personal experience.
 It is not intended as medical advice.
 It is not intended to diagnose, treat, cure or prevent any disease or medical condition.